Dr. Steve R. Parker, Associate Dean for Undergraduate Advising and Student Success

 Dr. Parker serves as associate dean and associate professor in the Department of Kinesiology and Health Promotion.
 He oversees advising for all undergraduate students and saftety policies and procedures for the College.
 His areas of academic interest include athletic probation and its effect on donor contributions to the university; event management solutions, issues, and problems; and sports leadership and law.

-Dr. Bausch serves as senior associate dean and professor in the Department of Early Childhood, Special Education, and Rehabilitation Counseling.
+Dr. Bausch serves as associate dean and professor in the Department of Early Childhood, Special Education, and Rehabilitation Counseling.
 She is responsible for the College’s research and technical supports for students, faculty and staff; professional development services; new financial model implementation; enrollment management; and graduate student success.

 Dr. Gerry Swan, Assistant Dean for Program Assessment